benjiebob/WLDO/README.md

 ## Results

 The results of this model are slightly improved from the paper, due to some minor fixes to the annotations in the StanfordExtra dataset (generally resourcing annotations for train/test images we noticed were of very poor quality).
-This process has generally improved performance, although our result for Animal Pose PCK has dropped slightly.
-However, note that we do not use Animal Pose for training and it contains only ~94 usable test images (e.g. has segmentation, 1 dog per image etc.) compared to the ~1.7k we used in the original StanfordExtra test split.

 <table>
   <thead>